 Can a blind man be an eyewitness to murder?
 In this vintage thriller, first published in 1883, a blind man stumbles upon a horrific crime scene—an accident that will soon lead to both multiple deaths and unexpected romance.
-Author Hugh Conway died tragically at age thirty-seven on the island of Monaco of typhoid fever— but not without first leaving us this engaging and unforgettable tale of mystery and mayhem—a national bestseller in its day.
+Author Hugh Conway died tragically at age thirty-seven in Monaco of typhoid fever— but not without first leaving us this engaging and unforgettable tale of mystery and mayhem—a national bestseller in its day.

 For further reading: A Family Affair by Hugh Conway Also available from Red Herring Books.